-- Poor planning & week implementation capacity of clients, consultants and contractors - > Too many projects are taken up in the development programs without adequate funding resulting in poor delivery. - > Audit carried out by non-technical staff resulting in unnecessary problems, delays and disputes. - > Imbalanced contracts and non-adherence to procurement guidelines. - ➤ Lack of Transparent Market Based Construction Cost data resulting in:
+- Poor planning & week implementation capacity of clients, consultants and contractors - > Too many projects are taken up in the development programs without adequate funding resulting in poor delivery. - Audit carried out by non-technical staff resulting in unnecessary problems, delays and disputes. - > Lack of Transparent Market Based Construction Cost data resulting in: